I feel a lot of anxiety before exams and my hands start to sweat.

 I am not sure that he has the capacity to manage such a big team.

-Synonyms: capability, ability, skill
+Synonyms: ability, capability, potential

 Origin: late Middle English: from French capacité, from Latin capacitas, from capax, capac- ‘that can contain’, from capere ‘take or hold’